pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/trying000.md

 <details><summary>changing the email</summary>
 <p>

--enter main page
+- enter main page
--enter private data and change password
+- enter private data and change password
-**if changed correctly, there is a success message -change the email back at the end, for future tests .</p>
+* if changed correctly, there is a success message
+- change the email back at the end, for future tests .</p>
 </details>